 Medicaid and the Children’s Health Insurance Program

-Medicaid and the Children's Health Insurance Program help you cover medical expenses for children and people with disabilities who meet income requirements.
+Medicaid and the Children's Health Insurance Program help cover medical expenses for children, some adults and people with disabilities who meet income requirements.
 Most services are delivered through providers called managed care organizations.

 - The Medicaid Buy-In program offers low-cost Medicaid health care services — including community-based services and supports — to individuals with disabilities who work.